What you’ll learn:

 Accelerating time to value is critical for companies embracing composable commerce.
 There are three ways your business can achieve this goal:

-Think incremental for your rollout: More organizations are adopting an incremental approach instead of risky “big bang” migration methods for composable implementations.
-With Agile methodologies, they address project complexity and scale by breaking down large tasks and projects into bite-sized, more manageable pieces.
+1. Think incremental for your rollout: More organizations are adopting an incremental approach instead of risky “big bang” migration methods.
+With Agile methodologies, project complexity and scale are addressed by breaking down large tasks and projects into bite-sized, more manageable pieces.
 This also means creating MVPs (minimum viable products) to test the waters before proceeding with the rollout.

-Utilize accelerators and implementation partners: You don’t have to go composable all by yourself.
-Tap into the expertise of accelerators and implementation partners for faster time to value.
+2. Utilize accelerators and implementation partners: You don’t have to go composable all by yourself.
+Tap into the expertise of accelerators and implementation partners to achieve a faster time-to-value.

 It’s clear that composable commerce is not just a trend but a strategic imperative for businesses seeking to thrive in an era of constant change.
 As Paul Hornby, Digital Customer Experience Director at The Very Group, said: “The best technology route to deliver business strategy for us was composable.”

-Discover how migrating to a composable commerce stack with commerce helps businesses improve their ability to compete by 67% with our report The State of eCommerce: Retplatforming and Migration Trends for 2024.
+Discover why decision-makers choosing a composable commerce stack are 7x more liukely to be “very satisfied” with our report The State of eCommerce: Retplatforming and Migration Trends for 2025.